 - Serve as a resource to regional educational and therapeutic programs

-- Provide post-implant evaluation of speech, language and auditory skill development
+- Provide a post-implant evaluation of speech, language and auditory skill development

 - Offer post-implant rehabilitation therapy, using listening and spoken language strategies and techniques